 No matter what your holiday preference, you're probably aware that Christmas is now just days away.
 By now, you've already decked your halls with boughs of holly (either physically or virtually), thanks to our last holiday app roundup.
 With that in mind, let's take a look at ...more

-When WhatsApp first came out in 2010, it quickly gained notoriety as a great way to meet new people all over the world thanks to group chats, which lets there be multiple admins for each group who could all add participants from their own contacts lists.
-As a repair tech, I w ...more
+When WhatsApp first came out in 2010, it quickly gained notoriety as a great way to meet new people all over the world thanks to group chats, which allow multiple admins for each group that can all add participants from their own contacts lists.
+As a repair tech, I would buy ...more

 It may not be as large as the Samsung Galaxy Note 2, but the Galaxy S3's screen size is still big enough to make iPhone owners cry themselves to sleep.
 The 4.8-inch AMOLED display with 720 x 1280 pixels makes the GS3 a great mobile companion—and an even better portable gaming ...more